p-serna/SpineModel/README.md

 The python scripts provided here can be used to simulate a set of spines with different geometries, within a neuron environment.

+## Quick test
+To test it quickly you can open a docker container with the Dockerfile in folder docker and run scripts files: scripts_EL70 or finalscripts
 ## Requirements

 - Python 3